explodinglabs/jsonrpcclient/README.rst

 Exceptions
 ----------

-You should catch ``JsonRpcClientError``, which is the base exception class.
-This will be raised in the event of various issues that should be handled, such as connection problems, or if the server responded with a JSON-RPC *error* response.
+You should catch ``JsonRpcClientError``, which is the base exception.
+This will be raised in the event of any issue that should be handled, such as connection problems, or if the server responded with a *error* response.

 .. sourcecode:: python